September Bloom Day 2009

 It is almost time to bring the orchids into the sunroom/greenhouse for another winter.
 First they need the dip of death before coming inside.
 Click here to read the explanation of that process.
 Starr Wars, Paphiopedilum (Starr Warr x Maudiae) ‘Pisgah’ x Paph.
 Dark Spell ‘Wolf Lake’, on the left and Raven, Paphiopedilum Raven ‘Forever More’ x Paph. curtisii ‘Imperial Purple’ on the right have swelling flower buds.
 Is it their bloom season already?
 Looks like it.

 Three types of Anemones bloom in the fall here.
-Anemone hupehensis ‘Robustissima’ on the upper left, A. ‘Prinz Heinrich’ on the right and in the first garden shot and from under the pine trees, A. sylvestris ‘Madonna’ started from seeds many years ago.
+Anemone hupehensis ‘Robustissima’ on the upper left, A. ‘Praecox’ on the right and in the first garden shot and from under the pine trees, A. sylvestris ‘Madonna’ started from seeds many years ago.
 Madonna is one of the toughest of ground covers, having to do battle with Vinca major and still spreading nicely in spite of that onslaught.

 A stalwart soldier in the battle against the little leaf syndrome is the Black and Blue Salvia, S. guaranitica ‘Black And Blue’.
 This is true civil war for a brother to black and blue, S. greggii fights flower and stem on the side of the little leaves.